PhD in Biomedical Sciences

 - Oral Infectious Diseases and Immunity

-The Craniofacial Biology Division is a diverse and multidisciplinary program created to foster the development of graduate students interested in dental-related sciences at the Medical University of South Carolina.
-The goal of this program is to train outstanding students to become advanced research scientists and the next generation of leaders in oral health-related research.
-Through a multidisciplinary approach, students will obtain a thorough understanding of the expanding research needs in craniofacial biology.
+The Oral Health Sciences track within the Molecular and Cellular Biology and Pathobiology Program is a diverse and interdisciplinary program created to foster the development of graduate students interested in oral-related sciences at the Medical University of South Carolina.
+Through a interdisciplinary approach, students will obtain a thorough understanding of the expanding research needs in oral health sciences.
 The program offers an interactive research experience with the necessary foundation for advancing basic, clinical, and translational research.

-The Craniofacial Biology Program is composed of basic science and clinical faculty with research interests and expertise in dental, oral and craniofacial health and disease.
+The Oral Health Sciences track is composed of basic science and clinical faculty with research interests and expertise in dental, oral and craniofacial health and disease.
 Research opportunities are numerous and include studies examining bone and tooth development; microbial pathogenesis and oral immunology; stem cell biology; inflammatory based-oral diseases; oral complications of systemic diseases; temporomandibular joint disorders; cancer biology; and novel biomaterial development.
-Students who select the Craniofacial Biology track as their major emphasis will have access to advanced courses in Craniofacial Biology, a track-specific journal club, and an Oral Health Sciences Seminar Series (organized through the Department of Craniofacial Biology).
-Successful candidates are expected to complete publishable research under the direction of a Program mentor and are strongly encouraged to use the resources and expertise of both clinical and basic science faculty.
+Students who select the Oral health Sciences track as their major emphasis will have access to advanced courses in Oral Health Sciences, a track-specific journal club, and an Oral Health Sciences Seminar Series.
+Successful candidates are expected to complete publishable research under the direction of a Faculty mentor and are strongly encouraged to use the resources and expertise of both clinical and basic science faculty.